vh-d/SFAt/README.md

 Its development was inspired by some existing software for SFA (R packages *frontier*, *sfa* and *Benchmarking*, *Stata* commands `frontier`, `xtfrontier` and `sfcross`/`sfpanel`).

 **This package is in beta version.
-It is functional but the interface is under development.
-Therefor it is not ready for regular use.**
+It is mostly functional but the interface and some features are still under development.
+Therefore it is not ready for regular use yet.**

 Contributions and suggestions are welcome!